KushajveerSingh/personal-website/docs/software-engineering/programming-languages/rust/the-rust-programming-language-book.md

 -   Essentially named tuple.
 -   If you want to later change any field, the entire instance has to be made mutable.
 -   To use references inside the struct use lifetimes.
+-   Usage
+    -   Group similar data together and convey the meaning of our data in our code.
+    -   If a function computes area of rectange, then passing width and height as parameters is bad.
+Since the two parameters are not related Better approach is to use struct to group both width and height into a single object.

 ```rust
 struct User {